On products of long cycles: short cycle dependence and separation probabilities: Introduction

 Our final comment is that our methods are elementary and combinatorial.
-With the exception of Section \ref{SectCharacters} where we give our character explanation of Theorem \ref{ThmDependence}, and Section \ref{sec:symfunc} where we give a result in the ring of symmetric functions, we do not use algebraic tools or combinatorial objects other than factorisations in the symmetric group.
+With the exception of Section \ref{SectCharacters} where we give our character explanation of Theorem \ref{ThmDependence}, and Section \ref{sec:symfunc} where we give a result in the ring of symmetric functions, we do not use algebraic tools or combinatorial objects significantly different from factorisations in the symmetric group.